suvartheec/SimpleCrawler/README.md

 ## The output
-The application will return a JSON response in a key-value structure (i.e. a Map) Each key is the URLs accessible from the supplied (or default) URL.
+The application will return a JSON response in a key-value structure (i.e. a Map) Each key is the URLs accessible from the supplied (or default) URL, including the URL itself.
 Each value is the a summary of that link (the key).
 It wil have 3 lists:
 1. List of all the internal URLs present in that page
 2. List of all the external URLs present in that page